 But the club had planned for Singh’s potential exit prior to the U20 World Cup and are in advanced negotiations with a selection of young Australian and New Zealand-based talent, as well as high-profile international signings to bolster new coach Ufuk Talay’s renovation job.

 Dome said Phoenix fans can anticipate some of these international players to be announced this week.

 “We’re really advanced on some of those.
 Ufuk has come straight into it and done a great job identifying what we need to do.

 “I’m absolutely convinced that the players that we’ve got coming through will make very, very strong Wellington Phoenix team next year, and that we’ll no doubt be challenging for the finals.”

-Wellington Phoenix have confirmed Sarpreet Singh is set to join Bundesliga champions Bayern Munich.
-Singh, 20, is currently in Munich touring the club’s facilities ahead of a potentially ground-breaking move to the German side, after the five-time Champions League winners approached Phoenix...www.a-league.com.au
+Wellington Phoenix have confirmed Sarpreet Singh could be set to join Bundesliga champions Bayern Munich.
+Singh, 20, is currently in Munich touring the club’s facilities ahead of a potentially ground-breaking move to the German side, after the five-time Champions League winners approached...www.a-league.com.au

 Well Bayerns reserves play in the German third tier so probably none.
 Otherwise a loan move back to an A-league club would be an option.
 I'll take him at Victory for a season.
 Singh on one wing Elvis on the other sounds mouth watering.Which club will he be loaned out to?